General Rules – Important (please read):

 • Adults

 2. One art piece limit per participant: A maximum of one calligraphy art piece is allowed per participant.
-The focus of the Coptic calligraphy submission has to be based on the Mahragan theme “Stay firm in what you have learned“.
-Pick a verse in the bible with the word “Firm” or “Learned” in it and use Coptic calligraphy to write it down on paper or papyrus.
+The focus of the Coptic calligraphy submission has to be based on the Mahragan theme “we are more than conquerors through him who loved us (Romans 8:37)”.
+Pick a verse in the bible with the words “conqueror” or “love” in it and use Coptic calligraphy to write it down on paper or papyrus.

 3. Calligraphy Tools/Fountain pen, ball point or Gel pen can be used.